BharadwajDuvvuru/financial-health-dashboard/README.md

 A data-driven dashboard for analyzing small business financial health using SQL + Power BI
 # Financial Health Dashboard 📊

-This project analyzes and visualizes the financial health of small businesses by combining data on SBA loans, company financials, regional GDP, and World Bank SME finance indicators.
+This capstone project analyzes and visualizes the financial health of small businesses by combining data on SBA loans, company financials, regional GDP, and World Bank SME finance indicators.

 ## 🚀 Project Overview